chrisbeckett/gcpd9-autoonboarding/README.md

 1) **Python 3.6** (or newer)

 2) A **GCP Service Account**
-    - Create a security project to manage the Service Account (optional but recommended)
+    - Create a dedicated security project to manage the Service Account (optional but recommended)
     - Go to **IAM**, **Service Accounts** and **Create Service Account**
     - Create the Service Account with a meaningful name *(D9-onboard or similar)*
     - Note the **e-mail address** of the Service Account, **you will need this later**